Tunable phononic transparency and opacity with isotopic defects: Phononic transparency with structured disorder

-For Type II disorder in Fig.~\ref{fig:Results_SuppressedScattering}(c), the targeted frequency window is higher with a nontrivial lower frequency bound ($\omega_{\text{lo}}\neq0$).
-In this case, $T_{\text{tr}}(\omega)$ in the targeted frequency window is not totally transparent although it is exhibits much greater transmission enhancement compared to $T_{\text{tr}}(\omega)$ for random disorder.
+For Type II disorder in Fig.~\ref{fig:Results_SuppressedScattering}(c), the TFW is higher with a nontrivial lower frequency bound ($\omega_{\text{lo}}\neq0$).
+In this case, $T_{\text{tr}}(\omega)$ in the TFW is not totally transparent although it is exhibits much greater transmission enhancement compared to $T_{\text{tr}}(\omega)$ for random disorder.
 This reduction in phononic transparency is due to the greater difficulty in minimizing Eq.~(\ref{eq:ObjectiveFunction}) for the mid-frequency wave numbers in between $k_{\text{lo}}$ and $k_{\text{hi}}$ for Type II disorder.
 The $\omega^{2}$ prefactor in Eq.~(\ref{eq:InvLocalLengthPowerSpectrum}) also also partially offsets the effect of the minimization of $S_{\text{id}}(2k)$.
-In addition, we have tested our approach to scattering suppression for targeted frequency windows at higher frequencies and found that the phononic transparency diminishes at higher frequencies.
+In addition, we have tested our approach to scattering suppression for TFWs at higher frequencies and found that the phononic transparency diminishes at higher frequencies.